ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ## Limitations

-The watchdogs do not handle errors thrown during the editor or context initialization (e.g. in `Editor.create()`) and editor destruction (e.g. in `Editor#destroy()`).
+The watchdog does not handle errors thrown during the editor or context initialization (for example, in `Editor.create()`) and editor destruction (for example, in `Editor#destroy()`).
 Errors thrown at these stages mean that there is a problem in the code integrating the editor with your application and such a problem cannot be fixed by restarting the editor.